General Statement

 Joya Konieczny, Director, Academic Advising Center, College of Education (R)

-Lindy Kosmitis, Lecturer, Liberal Arts (R)
+Lindy Kosmitis, Professor of Instruction, Liberal Arts (R)

 Luz Maldonado Rodriguez, Associate Professor, Curriculum and Instruction (R)

-Sherri Mora, Senior Lecturer, Political Science (R)
+Sherri Mora, Associate Professor of Practice, Political Science (R)

 Charise Pimentel, Professor, Curriculum and Instruction (R)

-Jen Porterfield, Senior Lecturer, Curriculum and Instruction (R)
+Kathy Randolph, Assistant Professor, Curriculum and Instruction (R)

 Patricia Rocha, Director of Educator Preparation, Office of Educator Preparation (T)

-Vlasta Silhavy, Senior Lecturer, Theatre (R)
+Vlasta Silhavy, Associate Professor of Instruction, Theatre (R)

 Deirdre Williams, Director of Teacher Residency, Curriculum and Instruction (R)